phalcon/documentation/docs/assets.md

 ```

 ### Built-In Filters

-Assets can be filtered i.e. manipulated before their output to the view.
+Assets can be filtered, i.e., manipulated before their output to the view.
 Although Phalcon v3 offered minifiers for JavaScript and CSS, license limitations do not allow us to continue using those libraries.
-For v5 we are offering only the [Phalcon\Assets\Filters\None][filter-none] filter (which does not change the asset contents) and the [Phalcon\Assets\FilterInterface][filter-interface] interface, offering the ability to create custom filters.
+For v5, we offer only the [Phalcon\Assets\Filters\None][filter-none] filter (which does not change the asset contents) and the [Phalcon\Assets\FilterInterface][filter-interface] interface, offering the ability to create custom filters.

 ### Custom Filters

 Creating custom filters is very easy.
 You can use this extensibility to take advantage of existing and more advanced filtering/minification tools like [YUI][yui], [Sass][sass], [Closure][closure], etc.:

 ```php